roscopeco/jasm-gradle-plugin/README.md

 ### Who?

 JASM is copyright 2022 Ross Bamford (roscopeco AT gmail DOT com).
+2024 Christopher Madrigal (chrisjmadrigal AT gmail DOT com)

 See LICENSE.md for the gory legal stuff (spoiler: MIT).